 What has caused the labor market weakness that has both kept unemployment high and depressed labor force participation?
 The immediate answer seems obvious: job losses.
 Thousands of companies have gone out of business or downsized, laying off millions of workers and increasing unemployment.
 While this answer contains a large element of truth, layoffs and job losses are not the main reason unemployment remains high.

 Unemployment remains high because new job creation dropped when the recession began and has not recovered.
-Employers hired 13 million new employees in the second quarter of 2012—15 percent fewer than the 15.3 million new workers hired in the last quarter of 2007.
+Employers hired 13 million new employees in the first quarter of 2013—15 percent fewer than the 15.3 million new workers hired in the last quarter of 2007.
 Unemployment remains high primarily because businesses are creating fewer new jobs—not because of increased layoffs.

 Job creation and new hiring remain low for several reasons.
 The most prominent are the lingering effects of the collapse of the housing bubble and resulting financial crisis, as well as the domestic consequences of the economic slowdowns in Europe and China.
 The U.S. government has also contributed to the problem.
 Excessive taxes and increased regulation discourage risk-taking and investment.
-Prominent leaders in Congress have announced their intentions to raise taxes by $500 billion in January 2013.
-The Administration has increased the regulatory burden facing businesses, especially in health care.
+The fiscal cliff tax hike in January raised the average top marginal tax rate—including federal and state income taxes and payroll taxes—to 48 percent.
+In high tax states like California and New York the top tax rate exceeds 50 percent.
+Entrepreneurs and business owners who take risks to expand their enterprise get to keep barely half of the additional money they earn, while bearing all the downsides if the venture fails.
+The Administration has also increased the regulatory burden facing businesses, especially in health care.

 Small-business owners report that tax burden and government red tape are significant problems.
-In fact, small-business owners are statistically as likely to cite either taxes (21 percent) or regulations and red tape (21 percent) as poor sales (20 percent) as their single greatest problem.
+In fact, small-business owners are more likely to cite either taxes (21 percent) or regulations and red tape (21 percent) as poor sales (16 percent) as their single greatest problem.

 Congress cannot control Europe’s economy or retroactively undo the housing bubble.
 However, Congress does have direct control over the taxes and regulations it imposes on employers.
-Congress should commit to not raising taxes and should streamline or eliminate unnecessary regulations.
+Congress should reform the tax code so job creators do not face tax burdens of almost 50 percent and should streamline or eliminate unnecessary regulations.
 The government should reduce the burden on those who are creating jobs during the weakest labor market in two generations.

 The economy has barely recovered from the Great Recession.
-More than four years after the recession started, unemployment remains above 8 percent.
-Even this unemployment rate does not fully measure the weakness in the economy.
+More than four years after the recession started, unemployment remains high.
+But the unemployment rate does not fully measure the weakness in the economy.
 Labor force participation has fallen by about two percentage points since the recession began.
 Some of that decrease is due to demographic factors, primarily the beginning retirements of baby boomers.
-But such demographics explain only one-fifth of the decrease—a weak labor market explains the remaining four-fifths of the drop in labor force participation.
+But such demographics explain only one-quarter of the decrease—a weak labor market explains the remaining three-fourths of the drop in labor force participation.

 The labor market remains weak not because of layoffs—which have sunk to pre-recession levels—but because job creation and new hiring have fallen.
 The housing bubble and European economic crisis continue to hold back the economy, ailments that Congress can do nothing about.
 Congress can do something about the tax and regulatory burden it imposes on businesses.
 Small-business owners report that taxes and regulations are as great a problem to them as poor sales.
-Congress should prevent taxes from rising and streamline unnecessary and overly burdensome regulations.
+Congress should reform the tax code and streamline unnecessary and overly burdensome regulations.
 The weakest labor market in two generations is no time to make it more difficult for businesses to expand and create jobs.

 —James Sherk is Senior Policy Analyst in Labor Economics in the Center for Data Analysis at The Heritage Foundation.
-The author is grateful to Heritage Foundation intern Stephanie Jaczkowski for her assistance with this report.
+The author is grateful to Heritage Foundation interns Mike Cirrotti and Stephanie Jaczkowski for their assistance with this report.

-The principal data source for this report was the 2007 and 2011 monthly micro-data from the Current Population Survey conducted by the Bureau Labor Statistics in conjunction with the Census Bureau.
+Methodology.
+The principal data source for this report was the 2007 and 2012 monthly micro-data from the Current Population Survey conducted by the Bureau Labor Statistics in conjunction with the Census Bureau.
 Variable construction was a large part of the analysis.

 Employment status was measured using a constructed variable combining two survey responses.
 One variable (PEMLR) classified respondents as “employed–at work,” “employed–absent,” “unemployed–on layoff,” “unemployed–looking,” “not in labor force–retired,” “not in labor force–disabled,” and “not in labor force–other.”
 The two employed and unemployed responses were combined to create single “employed” and “unemployed categories.”
 Another variable (PENLFACT) asks people outside the labor force what they are doing: disabled, ill, in school, taking care of home or family, in retirement, or other.
 The responses to these “not in the labor force” questions were combined with the responses to PEMLR to create one variable that classified workers under eight different possible employment statuses: (1) employed, (2) unemployed, (3) not in the labor force–retired, (4) not in the labor force–disabled, (5) not in the labor force–ill, (6) not in the labor force–taking care of family, (7) not in the labor force–at school, and (8) not in the labor force–other.
 The analysis presented in Tables 1 to 5 uses this constructed variable.

-To control for demographics and produce Tables 4 and 5, Heritage Foundation analysts calculated the employment status of the adult population in 2007 and 2011 in each of these cells, as well as the proportion of the overall population they represented (i.e., women ages 25–54 with some college education made up 7.9 percent of the adult population in 2007 and 7.7 percent in 2011).
-Heritage analysts then constructed a hypothetical 2011 employment status by taking a weighted average of the cell-specific employment statuses in 2011, using the proportion of the overall population in each cell in 2007 as the weights instead of the proportion in each cell in 2011 (i.e., 7.9 percent instead of 7.7 percent).
+To control for demographics and produce Tables 4 and 5, Heritage Foundation analysts calculated the employment status of the adult population in 2007 and 2012 in each of these cells, as well as the proportion of the overall population they represented (i.e., women ages 25–54 with some college education made up 7.9 percent of the adult population in 2007 and 7.7 percent in 2012).
+Heritage analysts then constructed a hypothetical 2012 employment status by taking the average of the cell-specific employment statuses in 2012, weighted by the proportion of the overall population in each cell in 2007 instead of by the proportion in each cell in 2012 (i.e., 7.9 percent instead of 7.7 percent).
 This yields a hypothetical employment status for the economy assuming the sex/age/education makeup of the U.S. had not changed in the recession.

-Except in the SSA administrative data in Chart 5, the changes in the number of people reported for a given employment status are relative to the number of people that would have been in that status in 2011 if the labor participation rates had not changed.
-For example, Table 2 shows a 1.5 million person increase in disability insurance recipients.
-Current Population Survey data show that 12.2 million people were on SSDI in 2007 and 14.1 million people on SSDI in 2011—a 1.9 million person increase.
-However, the adult population also grew from 231.9 million to 239.6 million people.
+Except in the SSA administrative data in Chart 5, the changes in the number of people reported for a given employment status are relative to the number of people that would have been in that status in 2012 if the labor participation rates had not changed.
+For example, Table 2 shows a 1.8 million person increase in disability insurance recipients.
+Current Population Survey data show that 12.2 million people were on Disability Insurance in 2007 and 14.6 million people on Disability Insurance in 2012—a 2.4 million person increase.
+However, the adult population also grew from 231.9 million to 243.3 million people.
 This would have increased the number of SSDI recipients even if the rate of SSDI receipt had not changed.
-The 1.5 million figure accounts for this population growth.
+The 1.8 million figure accounts for this population growth.
 It shows how many more people are on SSDI now than would have been the case if SSDI rates had remained at their 2007 level.